samuelabyan/note-taking-custom-keylayout/README.md

 - Language toggle to effect on the search bar.
 - Language toggle function to not affect numpad symbols.

-**License**
-This project is open-source and available under the MIT License.
+**License**: This project is open-source and available under the MIT License.